By James DeRuvo and Heath McKnight (doddleNEWS)

 And it’s also the reason why I think 48fps is here to stay, whether we like it or not.

-Heath: My girlfriend Yuri and I went and saw it in Cinemark XD 48 fps/3D (similar to IMAX), and it felt sped up in the beginning, and as the movie went on, we both got used to the higher frame rate (HFR), but whenever the heroes were running or fighting, it just felt too smooth.
+Heath: I saw The Hobbit in Cinemark XD 48 fps/3D (similar to IMAX), and it felt sped up in the beginning, like slight fast-motion, and as the movie went on, I got used to the higher frame rate (HFR).
+But whenever the heroes were running or fighting, it just felt too smooth.
 It felt like video, like a TV news program, a soap opera, a reality show, etc. The daylight shots were beautiful, but the lighting was very ‘broad’ (almost flat), so it felt even more like video.
-My girlfriend has been telling her friends to avoid 48 fps.
+After the movie, my fellow audience members told me they felt less connected to the film.
+A second viewing for me in 24p and 2D made me personally feel more connected to the story.